mattheww/gomill/gomill_docs/library.rst

 Library status
 --------------

-As of Gomill |version|, the library API is not formally documented, and should not be considered entirely stable.
+As of Gomill |version|, most of the library API is not formally documented, and should not be considered entirely stable.

 Nonetheless, the source files contain fairly detailed documentation, and the :doc:`example scripts <example_scripts>` illustrate how various parts of the library can be used.

+Most of the :mod:`!tournament_results` module is documented under :doc:`tournament_results`.

 Library overview